RhythmsOfRelating/HybridHarmony/README.md

 ```shell
 $ python -m pipx install pipenv
 ```
 (Optional) If your shell is not able to find `pipenv` it means that the executable has not been added to your PATH variable.
-To add it you can do it manually using the standard procedure recommended for your OS (Windows, MacOS or Linux), otherwise you can run the following program to let `pipx` handle it for you.
-Note that this will add all the executable of the specified version of `pipx` to the PATH variable, and if you want to remove them you will need to do so manually:
+To add it you can do it manually using the standard procedure recommended for your OS (Windows, MacOS or Linux), otherwise you can run the following command to let `pipx` handle it for you.
+NOTE: this will add all the executables contained in the storage of the called version of `pipx` to the PATH variable, if you want to remove them you will need to do so manually:
 ```shell
 $ python -m pipx ensurepath
 ```